What are Case Studies and What’s The Best Way to Solve Them

 - Pay per click (PPC) advertising

 - Building a social networking presence on YouTube, Twitter, LinkedIn, Facebook, and other networking sites

 - Creating and disseminating keyword rich press releases

-optimization (SEO), to write articles on a monthly basis.
+optimization (SEO) and writing articles on a monthly basis.

 These keyword rich articles helped Corp Shorts significantly increase its online exposure by ranking on the first page of Google and other search engines for several targeted keywords.